Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Scaling Rule Validation Experiment Details

 We zero-initialize the readout layer for both \mup\ and SP, making learning rate scaling their only difference.
 We also zero-initialize MLP and attention output projections, as done in \href{https://github.com/KellerJordan/modded-nanogpt}{\underline{modded-nanogpt}}.
 The embedding layer is initialized with a standard deviation 0.1.
 All other layers are initialized with $1/D$ variance.
 We use $\beta_1=0.9$ (first moment) and $\beta_2=0.95$ (second moment and preconditioners) for all optimizers.
 We set $\epsilon = 10^{-8}$ at the base model, except for Shampoo variants, which use relative $\epsilon=10^{-5}.$ No weight decay is used for these experiments.

-We use the GPT-2 arhitecture without bias and no learnable layernorm parameters.
-To increase the maximum embeddding dimension we can experiment with, we set the MLP expansion ratio to 1 rather than 4, following \citep{qiu2024scaling}.
+We use the GPT-2 architecture without bias and no learnable layernorm parameters.
+To increase the maximum embedding dimension we can experiment with, we set the MLP expansion ratio to 1 rather than 4, following \citep{qiu2025scaling}.